aaif/working-group-proposals/README.md

 Working Group proposals are reviewed and voted on by the **AAIF Technical Committee (TC)**.

 - Proposals are reviewed during scheduled TC meetings.
-- To be accepted, a project must receive **an absolute majority vote (\>50%)** of all members of the Technical Committee, and is subject to final approval by the Governing Board.
+- To be accepted, a project must receive **a simple majority** of all members of the Technical Committee, and is subject to final approval by the Governing Board.

 ---